slacgismo/gismo-cloud-deploy/README.md

 The `processlogs` command processes `logs.csv` files on AWS and draws the gantt plot in local folder.

-The above command invokes function to process the first `1` file in the bucket defined in `gismoclouddeploy/services/cli/config/test_config.yaml` file.
-The optional command `-d False` will disable deleting the eks nodes action after processing the files.

 ---

 ### Configuration files